vksoniya/fakenewsdetectionframework/README.md

 ## Using the Server

 Once the above prerequites are met, the Flask server can be activated.
-Server configurations such as port and host information should be update in the config.txt
+Server configurations such as port and host information should be updated in the config.txt

-As an alternate way, run the following script for quick installation (make sure that the requirements are installed in a virtual environment to avoid version conflicts):
+As an alternate way, run the following scripts for quick installation (make sure that the requirements are installed in a virtual environment to avoid version conflicts):

 ```
 ./quickinstall.sh